Load in packages

 - the first year in the recruitment vector () to be used for mean recruitment calculations.

-For relative fishing mortality between fleets and fleet-specific fishery selectivity, the terminal year is utilized for these calculations.
-By contrast, estimates from the first model year are utilized for natural mortality, weight at age, and maturity at age.
+For relative fishing mortality between fleets, the terminal year is utilized for these calculations.
+In contrast, estimates based on a user-defined period (; e.g., three-year average) are used for natural mortality, weight at age, maturity at age, and fleet-specific selectivity.

-where and are the fished and unfished numbers at age per-recruit, respectively, for the first age class.
-Subsequent numbers at age per-recruit are then computed with an exponential mortality model, where fished numbers at age per-recruit are decremented with both natural and fishing mortality, while unfished numbers at age per-recruit are only decremented with natural mortality:
+where and are the fished and unfished numbers at age per-recruit, respectively.
+Subsequent numbers at age per-recruit are then computed with an exponential mortality model, where fished numbers at age per-recruit are decremented with both natural and fishing mortality, while unfished numbers at age per-recruit are only decremented with natural mortality.
+For , this is computed as:

-SPR is then defined as the fraction of fished and unfished spawning biomass per recruit:
+The rate can then be defined as the fraction of and :

-Deriving MSY based reference points using a Beverton-Holt stock recruitment relationship involves maximizing the equilibrium yield per recruit and requires several additional inputs.
-For completeness, we summarize the required inputs to derive MSY based reference points when assuming a Beverton-Holt relationship.
+Deriving based reference points using a Beverton-Holt stock recruitment relationship involves maximizing the equilibrium yield per recruit () and requires several additional inputs.
 These inputs include:

-- the relative fishing mortality between fleets (),
+- the relative fishing mortality between fishery fleets (),

 - fleet-specific fishery selectivity (),